Ending Your Marriage or Domestic Partnership in Washington without Children: The Basics

 Is it true that I have no right to my spouse's pension because he earned it?

-If you believe that your spouse has a pension (including a military pension), 401(k), IRA, or other retirement or disability plan, talk with a lawyer about what rights you may have to the pension.
-You may be able to get an order entered, called a Qualified Domestic Relations Order (QDRO), under which your spouse's pension plan will pay benefits directly to you after your spouse retires.
+If you believe your spouse has a pension (including a military pension), 401(k), IRA, or other retirement or disability plan, talk with a lawyer about what rights you may have to it.
+You may be able to get a Qualified Domestic Relations Order (QDRO).
+Under the QDRO, your spouse's pension plan will pay benefits directly to you after your spouse retires.
 The Pension Rights Center publishes a very good book called Your PensionRights at Divorce: What Women Need to Know.
-Call them at (202) 296-3776.
+Find out more at their website: http://www.pensionrights.org/publications/book/your-pension-rights-divorce-what-women-need-know or call them at (202) 296-3776.
 (This book is not free.)

 I am not working right now.
 Will the court order the other party to pay me alimony?

-financial situation of both parties given the division of property and debts, and the other party's ability to pay maintenance;
+financial situation of both parties given the division of property and debts, and the other party's ability to pay maintenance

-time it will take for the party asking for maintenance to get education or training;
+time it will take for the party asking for maintenance to get education or training

-standard of living during the marriage or domestic partnership; and
+standard of living during the marriage/domestic partnership

-age and health of the party asking for maintenance.
+age and health of the party asking for maintenance

 Important Information about Community Debts